27 Nov 2017

 - Nuclear waste management remains an “unresolved issue” in the UK, with no safe repository in place.
 A new nuclear programme would increase the overall radioactivity of nuclear waste stores by around 265%.
 Any safe storage for this waste is decades away at best – if ever.

-After consideration of the Tyndall report we decided that continued opposition to new nuclear power stations in the UK is still the right position.
+After consideration of the Tyndall report we will continue to oppose new nuclear power stations in the UK.